andrewsohrabi/web-sprint-challenge-build-a-web-api/README.md

   - `[GET] /api/projects/:id/actions` sends an array of actions (or an empty array) as the body of the response.

 - Both Projects and Actions have an optional `completed` property (see Database Schemas below).
 In both cases it's a boolean stored in the database as a 1 or a 0.
 Make sure to transform the raw `completed` values obtained from the db to `true` or `false`, before sending them back to the client.
-- When adding an action, make sure the `project_id` provided belongs to an existing `project`.
+- When adding an action, make sure the `project_id` provided belongs to an existing `project`.[done]
-- If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error.
+- If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error. [done]
 - Use an HTTP client like `HTTPie`, `Postman` or `Insomnia` to test the API's endpoints.
 - Use Express Routers to organize your endpoints.
 - The use of middlewares to avoid repetitive code is highly recommended.